tychonievich/graphics/md/text/particles.md

     We want fire to be able to be occluded by other things, but we don't want other things to be occluded by it.
-    The easiest way to achieve this is to first render all the non-fire, then diable depth buffer writing but keep depth-buffer checking and render the fire particles.
+    The easiest way to achieve this is to first render all the non-fire, then disable depth buffer writing but keep depth-buffer checking and render the fire particles.

     Depth is controlled by three parameters.